manveertamber/manveertamber.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 I am a Computer Science PhD student at the Cheriton School of Computer Science, University of Waterloo, supervised by Prof. Jimmy Lin.
-Before starting my PhD, I completed by bachelor’s degree in Computer Science at the University of Waterloo.
+Before starting my PhD, I completed by Bachelor’s degree in Computer Science at the University of Waterloo.

 My Research Interests Include: a